FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Include sketches of what your device might look like here.**\*\*

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*

+As we understood from the acting out step, the communication has to be equally effective both during the day and at night.
+So we decided to use the bedside lamp.
+Also a better alternative to the device would be a smart lamp controlled again by the sound of the baby’s noise.

 ## Part F. Record